Olympics-Weightlifter Hubbard poised to become first transgender Olympian | Sports-Games

 Her gold medal wins at the 2019 Pacific Games in Samoa, where she topped the podium ahead of Samoa's Commonwealth Games champion Feagaiga Stowers, triggered outrage in the island nation.
 Australia's weightlifting federation sought to block Hubbard from competing at the 2018 Commonwealth Games on the Gold Coast but organisers rejected the move.

 Rival weightlifters and coaches at the Commonwealth Games also complained.
 Hubbard withdrew from the tournament after injuring herself lifting, allowing Stowers to take gold in the 90+kg division.
-(Additional reporting by Richard Martin and Rory Carroll; Editing by Ed Osmond and Karishma Singh)
+(Additional reporting by Richard Martin, Rory Carroll and Karolos Grohmann; Editing by Ed Osmond and Karishma Singh and Pritha Sarkar)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)